ookyet/web3-identity-seo/docs/faq.md

 - Simpler setup

 Use both for maximum coverage.
 Google Indexing API is critical for Knowledge Panel, IndexNow adds Bing/Yandex visibility.

+Compliance note: Google’s Indexing API is intended for specific content types (e.g., JobPosting, live streams).
+For general pages, prefer sitemaps and normal crawling.
+Use responsibly and follow Google policies.

 ### How do I know if it's working?